f9micro/f9-kernel/README.md

 * board/`<BOARD_NAME>`/build.mk:
   - board-specific configurations; CHIP model, periperals
 * rules.mk: the magic of build system

+Configuration is the initial step in the build of F9 Microkernel for your target, and you can use 'make config' to specify the options from which to choose.
+Regardless of the configuration method you use or the actual configuration options you choose, the build system will generate a .config file at the end of the configuration and will generate a configuration header file for C programs.

 You can modify source file board/`<BOARD_NAME>`/board.[ch] to specify the preferable resource assignment.
 To get acquainted with the configuration of